 The admissions criteria will be applied separately and sequentially until all places are filled.
-Priority is not given within each criterion to children who meet other criteria.
 If the council is unable to agree a place for all applicants meeting a specific criterion, the distance criterion (priority 7) will be used as a tiebreaker.